daenetCorporation/PluginTestConsole/README.md

 Specifies the name of the executable used to launch the tool.

 **Arguments:**
-A JSON-serialized object containing the arguments to be passed when running the tool.
+A JSON-serialised object containing the arguments to be passed when running the tool.
 In this example, the configuration will result in launching the Everything tool using the following command:

 ~~~bash
 npx @modelcontextprotocol/server-everything